Impact Benefit & Sustainability

 - characteristics of the benefit society;

 - environmental and social sustainability today;

 - notion of balancing profit and common benefit and duties of the board and the benefit manager;

 - annual report benefits;

 - internal and external communication activities.

 Supporting the impact assessment and drafting of the annual benefit report

-The preparation of an annual report to be attached to the annual financial statements is a legal duty for benefit societies.
+Preparing an annual report to be attached to the annual financial statements is a legal duty for benefit corporations.

-Far from being a bureaucratic fulfilment, it represents a starting point and then a constant path of analysis, account to third parties and strategic approach to improving the company's long-term impact.
+Far from being a bureaucratic fulfillment, it represents a starting point and then an ongoing journey of analysis, third-party storytelling and strategic setting for improved long-term impact of the corporation.

 We are benefit companies, we draw up and publish our own report and, knowing the difficulties that can be encountered in setting up a benefit report but also the satisfaction that completing and publishing it brings, we provide knowledgeable and competent support to benefit companies in these phases: